WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 >
 “Let us hope this will encourage more programs to recognize that television’s highest challenge is not to divert people from reality, or even to tell them about it, but to help them cope with it....The true measure of success for an hour’s broadcast is not its internal elegance, its technical excellence, or the size of its audience, but the degree to which it leaves each citizen better equipped to achieve his full potential."[<sup>42</sup>](#footnote-42)

-Russell Morash, WGBH producer for *The Advocates*, said:
+Russell Morash, GBH producer for *The Advocates*, said:

 >
 “I’ve never been connected with a show in which mail has been such a factor.
 This series has received more than 70,000 letters.
 We’ve been given the responsibility to air two sides of the question and we’ve learned that viewers value this objectivity above all else."[<sup>43</sup>](#footnote-43)